 But alas, I don’t host people at my studio and no, I won’t have a cup of coffee with you either.
 Not even a call, sorry.
 Not because I wouldn’t want to in terms of friendliness, but simply because I don’t have time for that.

-A Voice Over has a pleasant voice to listen to, but if you want to become a Voice Over you will also have to have a talent for text perception.
+A Voice Over has a pleasant voice to listen to, but if you want to become a professional Voice Over, you will also need to have a talent for text perception.
 In other words, sensing a text.
 After all, just because you have a fine voice does not at all mean that you can tell a text nicely, well and believably.
 Annoying, but that’s how it is.
 Therefore, text perception is just as important as a fine voice.

 Then, of course, there are various disciplines within the voice-over profession.
 So you can voice audiobooks, cartoons, commercials or serve the corporate market.
 There are numerous directions you can go.
 Birst think for yourself where you would like to start and try it out.
 Pull a practice script from the Internet or grab a newspaper, sit down in front of it with your phone and record yourself.
 So read aloud, doesn’t really matter what kind of text.
 Try at your very best to tell the text the way you think it should sound when you are Voice Over or voice actor later.
 Listen back to that recording.